Codes Enforcement Officer

 Building permits are required to construct, enlarge, alter, or demolish a structure or change the occupancy of a building or structure that requires greater strength, exit-way, or sanitary provisions.
 Permits are also required to change to another use or install or alter any equipment that is regulated by the Statewide Building Code (UCC) adopted by the Township.
 View a list of activities that require permits.
 Visit the Docs & Forms page for permit application forms.

 East Bradford Township offers a free consultation of up to one hour to Township residents who are planning a home improvement project.
 The meeting is intended as a pre-application service.
 During this meeting the staff can inform residents about the permit review and approval process.
 The Township does not provide project design nor is this service an exemption from required permits and approvals.
-Additional consultations requested with Township staff and/or Township consultants will be charged to the resident/applicant at the current rates (refer to the Fee Schedule).
+Communications with Township staff and/or Township consultants that occur subsequent to the consultation will be charged to the resident/applicant at the current rates (refer to the Fee Schedule).
+Residents/applicants will be asked to execute a cash escrow agreement so that staff/consultant time can be billed against an escrow account.
 To get started, contact Nancy Holland at (610) 436-5108 x105 or email@example.com to schedule a convenient time to meet with the staff.

 MOVING SOIL ON YOUR PROPERTY